-But is the old ship actually haunted?
-She was called the Grey Ghost during her years as a World War II transport ship, but that was because of her color and speed and now for any stray spirits.
-Even now, with her service long over, the Queen Mary is still associated with ghosts: more than a dozen apparitions have been reported aboard the ship.
+Is the old ship actually haunted?
+She was called the Grey Ghost during her years as a World War II transport ship, but that was because of her color and speed, not for any stray spirits.

 During her 60-year history, the Queen Mary was the site of 49 reported deaths, so there are plenty of potential spirits to haunt her hallways.
+With her service long over, the Queen Mary has become associated with ghosts: more than a dozen apparitions have been reported aboard the ship.
 Reported hauntings include a young crewman in the engine room, swimmers in the first-class pool, a man in black, and a woman in blue.
 In the Hotel Queen Mary, Room B340 is said to be one of the most haunted places on the ship.

-The daily Queen Mary Ghosts and Legends Tour includes admission to a special exhibit and a self-guided tour of other places where ghosts have been sighted.
+During the day, you can take the Queen Mary Ghosts and Legends Tour which includes admission to a special exhibit and a self-guided tour of other places where ghosts have been sighted.

 Tour the Haunted Queen Mary at Night

+If you take the dinner and ghost tour option, it's fun to get dressed up for the meal, but be sure your shoes are comfortable.
 As on any of their tours, you'll climb a lot of stairs — and walk a long way.

 Some of the places you'll visit, which are said to be the ship's most haunted parts, include the propeller box, engine room, boiler room, cargo hold and first class swimming pool.